To understand what happened at Kent State and the weeks after, including the tragedy at Jackson State, you have to understand the historical moment.

 Occupation of Alcatraz

-Native American activists begin a long occupation of the former prison island in order to reclaim it from the federal government
+Native American activists begin a long occupation of the former prison island off the coast of California in order to reclaim it from the federal government

 Protest Culture at the University of Alabama